Picture (band): History

+Formation

 Rinus Vreugdenhil and Laurens Bakker originally got together in 1978 and started jamming with various musicians.
 It was not until 1979 that the classic lineup of Vreugdenhil, Bakker, Jan Bechtum, and Ronald van Prooijen came together.

+Early days

-Early on in Picture's career they were produced by Cat Music.
+Picture were originally produced by Cat Music.
 They worked with manager Henk van Antwerpen and were signed to Warner Bros.
 Records.
-However, Picture felt their label were trying to steer them in a pop direction and quit the label to sign with Backdoor Records, a subsidiary of Phonogram Records.
+However, the band felt the label were trying to steer them in a pop direction and so they left the label to sign with Backdoor Records, a subsidiary of Phonogram Records.

 The original line-up recorded their debut album, Picture 1 and their second effort, Heavy Metal Ears in 1980 and 1981 respectively.
-To begin with, they gigged throughout the Netherlands and nearby Germany and built a following.
-In the meantime, they started composing their own music.
+To begin with, they gigged throughout the Netherlands and Germany.
+During this time, they started composing their own music.
 Bechtum would usually come up with the riffs, then the other members would contribute their parts.
-After hashing and rehashing the songs, they became the titles that would appear on the first album, Picture I.
+The songs they wrote during this time would appear on the first album, Picture I.

+The band disliked the sound quality of their first two albums.
+It was not until they recorded Diamond Dreamer that they were happy with the sound quality.